Creating and Running a Yii 2 Project in ServBay

 manually).
 Memcached typically usesyiisoft/yii2-memcached

 .
-The basic template may already include these dependencies.
+The template may already provide these dependencies.

-Utilize ServBay’s “Website” feature to configure a local web server (Caddy or Nginx) to point to your Yii 2 project.
+Use ServBay’s “Websites” feature to configure your local web server (Caddy or Nginx) to point to your Yii 2 project.

 - Open ServBay App: Launch the ServBay application.

-- Navigate to Website Settings: In the ServBay interface, locate and click on “Websites” or the equivalent section.
+- Navigate to Website Settings: In the ServBay interface, look for and click “Websites” or a similar menu.

-- Add a New Website: Click the button to add a new website (usually marked as
+- Add a New Website: Click the button to add a new website (usually a

 +